brand0nM/Cryptocurrencies/README.md

 # Cryptocurrencies
 ## Overview
 An investment bank wants to offer a cryptocurrency portfolio, but they need to know how to group and classify each investment.
-We've been hired to create an unsupervised models that auto generates clusters based on the datas' "important features;" These are seen as flexible since they can use an entire dataset and ignore pairing inputs/outputs.
-Unsupervised learners are primarily used in determining non-linear clustering rather than prediciting a classification.
+We've been hired to create an unsupervised model that auto generates clusters based on the data's "important features;" These models are seen as flexible since they can use an entire dataset and ignore pairing inputs/outputs.
+Unsupervised learners are primarily used in determining non-linear clustering rather than predicting a classification.

 ### Purpose
-Preprocess the data; converting categorical variables to booleans and normalizing with StandardScaler.
+Preprocess the data; convert categorical variables to booleans and normalize with StandardScaler.
 Then fit the KMeans model of varying cluster sizes to plot an elbow curve and determine an ideal amount of clusters.
-Use this number to predict and vizualize how each principle components affects its categorization.
+Use this number to predict and visualize how each principle component affects its categorization.

 ## Analysis
 ### Dendrogram
-Dendrograms can be helpful in determining the number of clusters; however, no obvious patterns have emerged- and understandably so for this dataset.<br/><br />
+Dendrograms can help determine the number of clusters; however, no obvious patterns have emerged- and understandably so for this dataset.<br/><br />
 <img width="790" alt="Screen Shot 2022-07-29 at 11 05 41 AM" src="https://user-images.githubusercontent.com/79609464/181809532-bd268bbe-eeba-4d50-8f80-672e8fa0b166.png">

 #### Elbow Curve